malgorithms/toffee/README.md

 status
 ======
-Early beta.
+Early beta with lots of bug possibilities.
 Don't use this unless you work at OkCupid.
+And there aren't yet meaningful line numbers on errors.

 examples
 ========